While it is always the way to go when it comes to a road trip, it will not serve you well when it comes to marketing.

 - Would you recommend it to a friend?

-The information you gathered is essentially your GPS, pointing you in the direction of success.
+The information you gathered is essentially your GPS, pointing you in the direction of marketing planning success.

-To gain a thorough understanding of the competitive marketplace, identify the trends among the businesses you researched.
+To gain a thorough understanding of the competitive marketplace, identify the trends among the businesses you found in your market research.

 Where is there overlap?